-- Moose Hotel & Suites: Situated in the centre of Banff, these suites offer alpine-inspired rooms along with excellent amenities including a full-service spa, outdoor pool, indoor pool, fitness centre, and two rooftop hot tubs with mountain views.
+- Moose Hotel & Suites: Situated in the centre of Banff, these suites offer alpine-inspired rooms.
+You’ll also enjoy excellent amenities, including a full-service spa, indoor & outdoor pools, and a fitness centre.
+The highlight, though, is the two rooftop hot tubs with mountain views.

-- Fairmont Banff Springs: Built in 1888, this historic luxury hotel, like its sister property in Lake Louise, barely needs any introduction.
-If you can fit it into your travel budget, it’s one of most legendary places to stay in Canada!
+- Fairmont Banff Springs: Built in 1888, this historic luxury hotel, like its sister property in Lake Louise, needs no introduction.
+If you can fit it into your travel budget, spend the night here.
+It’s one of the most legendary places to stay in Canada!

-Once you’ve dug your heels into Banff, hit the Trans-Canada Highway and cross over into the province of British Columbia.
+Once you’ve dug your heels into Banff, hit the Trans-Canada Highway.
+Cross over into the province of British Columbia.

 Along the way, you’ll pass by two other epic Canada national parks—Yoho National Park and Glacier National Park of Canada.
-If you’ve got a little extra time on your hands and want an extra dash of Canadian outdoor adventure at its finest, spending a night or two in the town of Golden, B.C., en route isn’t a bad idea.
+Got a little extra time on your hands and want an extra dash of Canadian outdoor adventure at its finest?
+Spend a night or two in the town of Golden, B.C., en route.
+You won’t regret it.

-As a departure from the typical Banff to Vancouver route along the Trans-Canada, veer south at Sicamous onto Highway 97A & Highway 97 towards Kelowna.
+Let’s depart from the typical Banff to Vancouver route along the Trans-Canada.
+Instead, veer south at Sicamous onto Highway 97A & Highway 97 towards Kelowna.

-The city of Kelowna is the unofficial capital of the Okanagan Valley, a region known for its orchards, vineyards, and, naturally, its wineries and cideries.
+Kelowna is the unofficial capital of the Okanagan Valley.
+The Okanagan region is known for its orchards, vineyards, wineries and cideries.

-The scenic drive from Banff to Kelowna clocks in at under six hours leaving us to prescribe spending at least two nights in Kelowna.
+The scenic drive from Banff to Kelowna clocks in at under six hours.
+Spending at least two nights in Kelowna.
 It’ll give you an evening to rest and one day in Kelowna to explore its wineries, museums, or lakefront walking trails.

 What to do in Kelowna

-Ever-expanding Kelowna is the third-largest city in B.C., trailing only Vancouver and the capital city of Victoria.
-This means that you’ll find plenty to do here all throughout the year.
+Ever-expanding Kelowna is the third-largest city in British Columbia.
+It trails only Vancouver and the capital city of Victoria.
+This means that you’ll find plenty to do here throughout the year.

-Of course, the highlight of any road trip to Kelowna is to dabble in its wine culture.
-Kelowna is home to some of the best wineries in the Okanagan Valley, and some of the most well-known in all of Canada.
+The highlight of any road trip to Kelowna is dabbling in its wine culture.
+Kelowna is home to some of the best wineries in the Okanagan Valley and some of Canada’s most well-known.
 A few of the top tourist attractions in Kelowna include:

 - Mission Hill Family Estate Winery: If you’ve only got time for one winery tour in Kelowna, make it this one.
-This West Kelowna winery is not just famous for its award-winning wine, but its dramatic views over Okanagan Lake.
+This West Kelowna winery is famous for both its award-winning wine and its dramatic views over Okanagan Lake.

 - Kelowna Art Gallery: Kelowna is home to a thriving art scene and one of the best places to see it in action is at the Kelowna Art Gallery.
-The gallery hosts four different exhibitions with its permanent collection focusing on works by local artists from the Okanagan as well as from B.C. and the rest of Canada.
+The gallery hosts four different exhibitions.
+Its permanent collection focuses on works by local artists from the Okanagan, B.C., and the rest of Canada.

 - Mission Creek Regional Park: For outdoor adventure on the doorstep of the city, squish this regional park into your Kelowna itinerary.
-There’s 92 hectares of parkland to explore here as you walk along some of the best hiking trails in Kelowna.
+There are 92 hectares of parkland to explore here as you walk along some of the best hiking trails in Kelowna.

 Where to stay in Kelowna

-For most travellers visiting Kelowna, the city centre is a good place to start looking for accommodations.
-It’s home to most of the best hotels in Kelowna and is conveniently located to take full advantage of all of the sightseeing opportunities.
+For travellers visiting Kelowna, the city centre is a good place to start looking for accommodations.
+It’s home to most of the best hotels in Kelowna.
+The centre is conveniently located to take full advantage of the sightseeing opportunities.

-- Royal Anne Hotel: Offering superb value in downtown Kelowna, this hotel features comfortable rooms along with excellent extra amenities including a gym and two saunas.
+- Royal Anne Hotel: With its comfortable rooms, this hotel offers superb value in downtown Kelowna.
+You’ll also enjoy a host of excellent extra amenities, including a gym and two saunas.

-- Coast Capri Hotel: Located just blocks from the lakefront, this hotel has a resort-like feel to it thanks to its menu of amenities including two on-site restaurants, an outdoor pool, hot tub, and spa.
+- Coast Capri Hotel: Located blocks from the lakefront, this hotel has a resort-like feel to it.
+It flashes a menu of amenities, including two on-site restaurants, an outdoor pool, a hot tub, and a spa.

 - Delta Hotels by Marriott Grand Okanagan Resort: Nestled on the shores of Okanagan Lake, this resort is a great choice for couples and families alike.
-There’s a whole range of amenities here from hot tubs & fitness centre to an on-site wine bar featuring all of Okanagan’s top vintners.
+There’s a whole range of amenities here, from hot tubs to a fitness centre.
+You’ll also be able to relax at the on-site wine bar, featuring the Okanagan’s top vintners.

-From Kelowna, it’s a scenic 4-hour drive to the last stop on your ultimate Western Canada road trip, Vancouver.
-The third-biggest city in Canada and, arguably, the most well-rounded urban destination in the country, Vancouver will no doubt quickly become a favourite.
+From Kelowna, it’s a scenic 4-hour drive to Vancouver, the last stop on your ultimate Western Canada road trip.
+Vancouver is the third-biggest metro area in Canada.
+Arguably, the West Coast city is the country’s most well-rounded urban destination.
+Vancouver will, no doubt, quickly become a favourite.

-Hemmed into a Pacific Ocean inlet by the North Shore Mountains, Vancouver occupies a geographical location that most world cities only dream of.
-And with wilderness knocking on its doorstep, it’s a hardly a surprise that Vancouverites are keen on outdoor adventures, and that the city’s most compelling charms for visitors lie outside rather than in.
+Vancouver is hemmed into a Pacific Ocean inlet by the North Shore Mountains.
+The city occupies a geographical location that most world cities only dream of.
+With wilderness knocking on its doorstep, it’s no surprise that Vancouverites are keen on outdoor adventures.
+The city’s most compelling charms for visitors lie outside rather than in.

 We’d recommend spending at least 3 days in Vancouver on this road trip.
-With all of the city’s charms and all of great day trips from Vancouver, it’s hardly enough time to fit it all in.
-But it’s a great primer that will leave you wanting to return to spend more time in this quintessential Canadian West Coast city.
+With all the city’s charms and all the great day trips from Vancouver, it’s hardly enough time to fit it all in.
+But it’s a great primer.
+It’ll leave you wanting to return to spend more time in this quintessential Canadian West Coast city.

 What to do in Vancouver

 - Stanley Park: Even if you’ve only got one day in Vancouver, don’t miss visiting this spectacular urban park.
-Sitting on over 1,000 acres of parkland on the western edge of Vancouver Harbour, Stanley Park is loaded with walking trails including the Vancouver Seawall, a 28-kilometre-long waterfront path.
+Stanley Park sits on over 1,000 acres of parkland on the western edge of Vancouver Harbour.
+It’s loaded with walking trails including the Vancouver Seawall, a 28-kilometre-long waterfront path.

 - Granville Island: Located on a peninsula southwest of downtown, Granville Island is one of the coolest areas to check out in Vancouver.
-The “island” is packed with restaurants, craft beer bars & shops, and is home to the Granville Island Public Market, one of the largest of its kind in the city.
+The “island” is packed with restaurants, craft beer bars, and shops.
+Be sure to pop into Granville Island Public Market, one of the city’s largest markets.

 - Gastown: If you’re looking to step back into Vancouver’s past, there’s no better place to do it than Gastown.
 This downtown neighbourhood is the city’s oldest commercial area.
-It features a wealth of well-preserved Victorian architecture hiding boutiques, bars, nightclubs, and restaurants.
+It features a wealth of well-preserved Victorian architecture.
+Among its historic buildings hide boutiques, bars, nightclubs, and restaurants.

 - Capilano Suspension Bridge: Need some fresh air?
-Head just 15 minutes north of downtown into the primordial coastal forest to experience the legendary Capilano Suspension Bridge.
+Head just 15 minutes north of downtown.
+Sink into the primordial coastal forest to experience the legendary Capilano Suspension Bridge.
 Spanning the Capilano Canyon, the 137-metre-long bridge is one of the city’s most popular things to check out.
-Besides walking across the bridge, check out the Treetops Adventure for a 30-metre-high walk through the canopy or the gravity-devying Cliffwalk along the edge of the canyon.
+Besides walking across the bridge, check out the Treetops Adventure.
+The 30-metre-high walkway waltzed through the canopy.
+Or take on the gravity-defying Cliffwalk, clinging to the edge of the canyon.

 Where to stay in Vancouver

-For most travellers on a time-crunch, the best areas to stay in Vancouver are those in & around the downtown including historic Gastown and Yaletown.
+For most travellers on a time-crunch, the best areas to stay in Vancouver are those in & around the downtown.
+The top neighbourhoods include historic Gastown and Yaletown.

 - L’Hermitage Hotel: On the doorstep of BC Place and the Vancouver Art Gallery, this chic hotel offers plenty for culture-lovers.
 The relaxing outdoor patio and pool area is perfect for a chillin’ after a day of checking out all Vancouver has to offer.

 No visit to British Columbia is complete without visiting Whistler.
-Located 121 kilometres from Downtown Vancouver, Whistler is a Canadian road trip destination par excellence.
+The alpine resort town is 121 kilometres from Downtown Vancouver.
+Whistler is a Canadian road trip destination par excellence.

-To get to Whistler from Vancouver, you’ll travel along the picturesque Sea to Sky Highway, one of the most scenic drives and short road trips in Canada.
+To get to Whistler from Vancouver, you’ll travel along the picturesque Sea to Sky Highway.
+The route is one of the most scenic drives & short road trips in Canada.

 On this time-crunched Western Canada swing, we’re banking on just one day in Whistler.
 If you’re visiting Canada in winter, however, you might want to stay in Whistler and spend a few more days.
-Whistler is one of the top skiing destinations in Canada and worthy of a longer visit to carve out its legendary pistes.
+Whistler is one of the top skiing destinations in Canada.
+It’s worthy of a longer visit to carve out its legendary pistes.